pepeleduin/Conectate/README.md

 # conectate-chatbot
-A chatbot designed based on the [Chatbot Library](https://github.com/codigoencasa/bot-whatsapp/) for ISP [Conéctate](conectate.com.ec)
+A chatbot designed based on the [Chatbot Library](https://github.com/codigoencasa/bot-whatsapp/) for the ISP Company [Conéctate](conectate.com.ec)